allspiritseve/brick/README.md

 clause.
 Brickmason makes those things easier, but otherwise gets out of your way.

-A brick in its simplest form is an SQL expression and an array of parameters.
+A brick in its simplest form is an array of SQL strings and an array of parameters.
-Bricks can be composed from arrays containing strings, objects, or other bricks, but ultimately they are reduced down to an expression string and an array of parameters.
+Bricks can be composed from strings, objects, or other bricks, but ultimately they are reduced down to an SQL string and an array of parameters.

 If any parameters are present, the SQL expression must specify their position with a placeholder `?`.
+Parameters can be scalar values or bricks.
+If a brick is passed as a parameter, it will replace the placeholder when the query is built.

 ## Usage: